-3.2.1 Specific criteria covered by both Medicaid and NCHC
+3.2.1 Specific criteria covered by Medicaid

-The Medicaid and NCHC Outpatient Pharmacy Programs shall cover prescribed drugs when they meet all of the following guidelines and specific criteria listed in this policy:
+The Medicaid Outpatient Pharmacy Programs shall cover prescribed drugs when they meet all the following guidelines and specific criteria listed in this policy:

 - a.
-The prescribed drug must have Federal Drug Administration (FDA) approved indications. - b.
-The prescribed drug must bear the federal legend statement. - A legend drug must be manufactured by a company that has signed a National Medicaid Drug Rebate Agreement with the Centers for Medicare and Medicaid Services (CMS).

-Selected OTC products including insulin are covered when they meet the criteria listed in clinical coverage-policy 9A, Over the Counter Products, on DMA's website at http://dma.ncdhhs.gov/.
+The prescribed drug must have Federal Drug Administration (FDA) approved indication or is used for a medically accepted indication for which it is prescribed unless approval is given by DHB; - b.
+The prescribed drug must bear the federal legend statement; - c.
+A legend drug must be manufactured by a company that has signed a National Medicaid Drug Rebate Agreement with the Centers for Medicare and Medicaid Services (CMS); - Selected OTC products including insulin are covered when they meet the criteria listed in clinical coverage-policy 9A, Over the Counter Products, at https://medicaid.ncdhhs.gov/; - d.
+The prescription must be written for whom the claim is billed;

-- d.
-The prescription must be written for whom the claim is billed. - e.
-The vaccine is a covered service when the pharmacy is compliant with all North Carolina Medicaid Billing Procedures, Federal laws, and State laws with regard to vaccines. - f.
-Prenatal vitamins and fluoride. - g.
-Legend Calcitriol (vitamin D) when used for predialysis beneficiaries, dialysis beneficiaries, and hypoparathyroidism beneficiaries.
+- e.
+The vaccine is a covered service when the pharmacy is compliant with all North Carolina Medicaid Billing Procedures, Federal laws, and State laws with regard to vaccines; - f.
+Prenatal vitamins and fluoride; and - g.
+Legend Calcitriol (vitamin D) when used for a predialysis beneficiary, a dialysis beneficiary, and a hypoparathyroidism beneficiary.